Trenton Thompson (defensive tackle)

-Trenton Charles Thompson (born July 27, 1996) is an American football defensive tackle for the Vegas Knight Hawks of the Indoor Football League (IFL).
+Trenton Charles Thompson (born July 27, 1996) is an American former football defensive tackle.
 He played college football at the University of Georgia.
 Thompson graduated from Westover Comprehensive High School in Albany, Georgia, where he earned All-USA Defensive Player of the Year honors by USA Today.
 While he was in high school, scouts compared him to All-Pro defensive tackle Ndamukong Suh.

-High school career
+Early life

 A native of Albany, Georgia, Thompson attended Westover Comprehensive High School where he was coached by Octavia Jones and former NFL defensive lineman Jeff Hunter.
 In his junior season, Thompson recorded 83 tackles (38 for loss) and 12 sacks, helping Westover to a third-round GHSA 4A playoff berth and its first region title in school history.
 He was named Junior of the Year by recruiting service Rivals.com.
 In his senior season, Thompson tallied 84 tackles, including 36 tackles for loss and four sacks, one interception and one forced fumble.
 He was named the Class 4A Defensive Player of the Year by The Atlanta Journal-Constitution, as well as National Defensive Player of the Year by USA Today.

 Unanimously regarded as one of the top recruits across all positions, Thompson was heavily recruited by elite NCAA Division I football programs, including Alabama, Florida State, Louisiana State, Michigan State, Auburn, and Southern California.
 His first offer came from Georgia while he was still a sophomore.
-When he verbally committed to Georgia over Auburn and Alabama in August 2014, he cited Georgia's early recruiting effort as one of the reasons: “Georgia, they were my first offer.
-They were the first coaches that came down to see me and showed me the most love.”
+When he verbally committed to Georgia over Auburn and Alabama in August 2014, he cited Georgia's early recruiting effort as one of the reasons: "Georgia, they were my first offer.
+They were the first coaches that came down to see me and showed me the most love."
 He signed a National Letter of Intent on February 4, 2015.

 College career

-Starting his college career with “stardom widely expected,” Thompson was projected as a space-eater in the mold of former Florida State nose tackle Timmy Jernigan, whom Georgia's defensive coordinator Jeremy Pruitt coached in 2013.
+Starting his college career with "stardom widely expected", Thompson was projected as a space-eater in the mold of former Florida State nose tackle Timmy Jernigan, whom Georgia's defensive coordinator Jeremy Pruitt coached in 2013.
 Thompson played mostly in the second half during the first four games of the 2015 season, where he recorded 7 total tackles including a half a sack.
 On October 3, 2015, Thompson, listed as a defensive end, made his first start for the Bulldogs in a week 5 loss to the #13 Alabama Crimson Tide, where he recorded four total tackles.
 Thompson finished his true freshman year with 25 tackles (8 of which were solo), 2.5 tackles for a loss, and half a sack.
 Pro Football Focus listed him as the best true freshman on the interior defensive line, along with Missouri's Terry Beckner.
-In January 2018, Thompson declared his intent to forgo his senior year at Georgia and enter the 2018 NFL Draft.
+In January 2018, Thompson declared his intent to forgo his senior year at Georgia and enter the 2018 NFL draft.

 Professional career

 Cleveland Browns

-After going undrafted in the 2018 NFL Draft, Thompson signed a free agent deal with the Cleveland Browns.
+After going undrafted in the 2018 NFL draft, Thompson signed a free agent deal with the Cleveland Browns.
 He was waived on July 30, 2018.